-Introducing the SLDS Validator extension, now available as a preview in the Visual Studio Code Marketplace.
+Introducing the SLDS Validator extension, now available as a part of the Salesforce Extension Pack.

 SLDS Validator scans your markup, validates it against a database of guidelines/tips/gotchas/etc. extracted from the SLDS documentation, and offers suggestions on how to improve your code.
 Check out how SLDS Validator handles some common markup scenarios:

 We’ve been using this extension internally for a lot of our UI development.
 Now, it’s time to share it more broadly to help others (like you!) improve their UI development experience.
 This is still a beta, and we’re updating it continuously.
 If you find any issues or have suggestions, we’d love to hear from you.
 File an issue in our Github repo, and one of us will get back to you ASAP.

 For a deeper dive into the top issues identified by the SLDS Validator, check out Donia’s excellent article over on the Salesforce Developers blog.